Redocly/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/test-mode.md

 ## Overview

 This **test mode** process is for testing the buttons on your website.
 In test mode, only you can see the Fast buttons on your website.
-They are not yet visible to shoppers or the general public.
+They are not yet visible to Shoppers or the general public.
 We advise doing test mode first so you can see for yourself how the buttons look and function.

 ## Steps to set up test mode